troglobit/mg/README.md

 The history is long and intertwined with other MicroEMACS spin-offs but goes something like this:

-* Nov 16, 1986: First release to mod.sources
+* Nov 15, 1985: MicroEMACS v30 released to mod.sources by Dave G. Conroy
 * Mar  3, 1987: First Release (mg1a) via comp.sources.unix
 * May 26, 1988: Second release: (mg2a) via comp.sources.misc
 * Jan 26, 1992: Linux port released by Charles Hedrick.
 This version